This is NOT a government website.CaliforniaUCP.org is an independent informational resource.For official services visit ucp.dot.ca.gov

 View the complete list of certifying agencies

 The October 2025 Interim Final Rule (IFR) changed the DBE program significantly.
-All CUCP agencies are affected:
+The April 16, 2026 reevaluation deadline has now passed.
+Here's the current state of the CUCP:

-• Individualized disadvantage — no more group-based presumptions.
-Every applicant must submit a Personal Narrative.
+• Individualized disadvantage — group-based presumptions eliminated.
+Every applicant and every existing DBE must submit a Personal Narrative.

 DBE vs ACDBE Under the CUCP